Norman Leslie, 19th Earl of Rothes: Military career

 Lord Rothes was commissioned into the 4th Battalion (1st Devon Militia), Devonshire Regiment in 1895.
 He was promoted lieutenant in 1897 and resigned his commission in 1899.
 In 1905 he was appointed captain in the Fifeshire Royal Garrison Artillery (Militia).
 He resigned his commission in 1909.
 In 1911 he was appointed lieutenant-colonel commanding the Highland Cyclist Battalion of the Territorial Force, which was badged to the Black Watch.

 The Earl of Rothes was elected a Scottish representative peer in 1906, a position he retained until 1923.
 He fought in the First World War and Leslie House, the ancestral family seat, became a hospital for the injured.
-His wife, Noëlle, Countess of Rothes, worked ceaselessly during the war, both at Leslie House and in London at the Coulter Hospital, serving as a Red Cross nurse.
+His wife, Noël, Countess of Rothes, worked ceaselessly during the war, both at Leslie House and in London at the Coulter Hospital, serving as a Red Cross nurse.
 The earl was promoted to colonel in 1918.
 He sustained injuries during the war from which he never fully recovered.
 He sold Leslie House in 1919 and moved his family to England.